Minecraft-GBT/docs/en/intro/index.md

 **Please archive test before using this resource pack.**

-Copyright Notice: Unauthorized reproduction, integration, modification of additional content is prohibited; under any circumstances, all acts of resale for profit are forbidden.
-Single-player archives can be used without authorization, but server use requires authorization (please attach server information).
+**Copyright Notice:** Unauthorized reproduction or modification of additional content is **PROHIBITED**. **UNDER NO CIRCUMSTANCES** is any form of reselling or profit-making behavior allowed.
+Integration or use in single-player archives and servers is permitted without prior notice.

-**The author reserves the right to revoke your usage rights under reasonable circumstances without any reason and is not liable for any responsibility.**
+**The author reserves the right to revoke your usage rights and publicly blacklist you without any liability or responsibility for your losses if there is evidence proving that you have spread rumors, defamed, unjustifiably banned, kicked, or insulted the author or GBT without reason.**

 ## Formal Introduction